 Hunger Reliefs

-are clay reliefs, (in its majority masks), where hunger is set in relief, instead of being relieved.
-Besides its apotropaic function (to conjure hunger) it also speaks of an aesthetics of hunger, as defined by Glauber Rocha, a mode of production based on poor means.
+are clay reliefs, (in its majority masks), where hunger, instead of being relieved is set into relief.
 In spite its archaic semblance, the reliefs are moulded after cardboard, fruit nets and food – the very contemporary materials that remains or are discarded in value circulation.
+The figures, both defying and precarious, performs an apotropaic function (to conjure hunger)while also affirming an aesthetics of hunger, as defined by Glauber Rocha, a mode of production based on poor means.

 Hunger Relief # 1 (goat’s share) / recycled fired clay and pigment / 2025